MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/crashes/android.md

 ### Ask for the users' consent to send a crash log

-If user privacy is important to you, you might want to get your users' confirmation before sending a crash report to Mobile Center.
-The SDK exposes a callback that tells Mobile Center Crashes to await your users' confirmation before sending any crash reports.
+If user privacy is important to you, you might want to get your users' confirmation before sending a crash report to App Center.
+The SDK exposes a callback that tells App Center Crashes to await your users' confirmation before sending any crash reports.

 If you chose to do so, you are responsible for obtaining the user's confirmation, e.g. through a dialog prompt with one of the following options: **Always Send**, **Send**, and **Don't send**.
-Based on the input, you will tell the Mobile Center Crashes what to do and the crash will then be handled accordingly.
+Based on the input, you will tell the App Center Crashes what to do and the crash will then be handled accordingly.

 > [!NOTE]
 > No dialog is shown by the SDK, it is up to you to provide UI code if you want to ask for users' consent.